YodasMyDad/ZauberCMS/ReadMe.md

 ﻿# ZauberCMS - The Blazor CMS

+### Note: This is v4 RC and still in .NET 9 for you to test, when released this will be updated to .NET 10.

 ZauberCMS is a fully featured CMS built in .NET 10.
 The CMS is inspired by Umbraco but built entirely in Blazor.

 **Front End (Your website):** Fast static server-side rendering (static SSR) with the ability to add Blazor components for interactivity (As recommended by MS) using @rendermode, or use your favourite JS framework (Vue, AlpineJS etc...)